-Reading has always been an important part of our household but before 2018 it used to be the case that other things got in the way of a bedtime story.
+Reading has always been an important part of our household but before the challenge it used to be the case that other things got in the way of a bedtime story.
 Maybe a long day at work?
 Or a set of books to mark (I'm a primary school teacher), sat waiting in a bag in the hallway?
 Or maybe someone in the house was a little cranky or out of sorts?

 Either way, bedtime did not include a story.

 Last year though, a deliberate effort was made – involving everyone in our household – to ensure that a story happened as part of T’s bedtime routine.
 We made a conscious effort to establish a clear routine – upstairs at 7pm, toilet and teeth, PJs, pick a book, story time, chat, lights out, cuddle and a kiss, sleep – that we stuck to as much as possible.

 There were occasions when the routine wasn't workable or I was away, but we always found a workaround.

 Gone are the busy/tired/TV/time/work excuses and in their place has been half an hour of “awesome” every night!
 We even managed to fit in story time around weddings, birthdays and the birth of T’s baby brother – it’s doable!

 2) Sometimes it’s OK to be busy

 Despite my best efforts, there were a few occasions where I simply couldn’t read a bedtime story with T. Fortunately, I had a back-up reader to hop off the subs bench, but that luxury might not exist for everyone.